FelixMKoch/REGEL-CLI/README.md

 	- [Gradle](https://gradle.org/) if you want to build with that

 ## How to Run REGEL on CLI
-- Gradle
+- Gradle:
 ´´´bash
 ./gradlew run
 ´´´

-- IntelliJ IDEA
+- IntelliJ IDEA:
 ´´´bash
 git clone https://github.com/FelixMKoch/REGEL-CLI.git
 ´´´